-i like nonfat yogurt, so ours is made from skim milk. one glass jug of milk made these two large parfait jars full. i just used the last 6 oz. of the yogurt we had bought to make this. the only pieces of "equipment" required are:
+i like nonfat yogurt, so ours is made from skim milk. one glass jug of milk made these two large parfait jars full. i just used the last 6 oz. of the yogurt we had bought to make this (but subsequent batches will be made with 6 oz. of the last batch's yogurt). the only pieces of "equipment" required are:

 -a candy thermometer